 Realizing that these symptoms and behaviors are now a part of your lifestyle leads to one thing, a decision to get help from our substance abuse treatment centers in Charlotte NC.
 To talk with our counselors about drug treatment, contact us anytime.
 For more information about how to better understand addiction visit back with our blog soon.

 If you, or someone you know, are suffering from a substance abuse problem, it's time to get help.
 While it’s easy to believe that you are alone in this struggle, that is the farthest thing from the truth.
 There are numerous people dealing with addiction in the world.
 Regardless of how bad drug or alcohol use has become, help is always available.
-Contact Legacy Freedom if you need drug rehab in Charlotte NC.
+Contact Freedom Detox if you need drug rehab in Charlotte NC.
 We are here to help you get back on track to a healthier, happier life.